atomisticnet/aenet-gpr/README.md

 It automates data augmentation to:

 - Reduce the number of expensive DFT calculations
-- Significantly lower ANN training overhead critical for complex and heterogeneous interface systems
+- Lower ANN training overhead particularly critical for complex and heterogeneous interface systems
 - Maintain high accuracy comparable to the demanding direct force training

 📄 Reference: